7tarot/spirit-guide-name-app-/safety/SAFETY_RESTORE.md

-To roll back, delete these files and restore your last working commit in GitHub Desktop.
+To roll back, restore your last working commit in GitHub Desktop.